-Knowing the answers to these questions will help to identify the right tenant for your space.

-It is also important to consider whether or not giving the plaza a specialty focus can help increase demand for retail space.
+Knowing the answers to these questions will help identify the right tenant for your space.
+Also, consider whether giving the plaza a specialty focus can help increase demand for retail space.

 Remember, every market is different.
 The right retail mix for a plaza in North Shore Boston may differ widely from a plaza in the Bronx.
-The same can be said for mixed-use space, where the retail tenants occupy the first floor and professional office space occupies the second floor and above.
+The same can be said for mixed-use space, where the retail tenants occupy the first floor, and professional office space occupies the second floor and above.

 What makes a national credit tenant attractive?

-While the volume of space they need and the specifications of it may require modifications to your existing space, the ROI can be long lasting, as these types of tenants often make properties more attractive to other real estate investors – an important consideration for when it becomes time for you to sell.
+While the volume of space they need and the specifications of the space may require modifications to your existing building, the ROI can be long-lasting.
+These large-scale tenants often make properties more attractive to other real estate investors – an important consideration for when it becomes time for you to sell.

 The Takeaway: Best practices as a retail operator